beykyle/pulse-tools/README.md

 is assumed.
 If this is not the case, provide experimental spectra in the form of a comma seperated, 2 column file, as specified above.
 ## low_level
 Handles the low level reading of CAEN digitizer data files.
-I am not the author of these.
+I am not the original author of these.